Chackoya/GGPoker_Test/README.md

 ### 4- Run the django migrations

-Final step, run the basic Django db migrations by doing the following command:
+Final step, run the basic Django db migrations by doing the following command (can be in a new terminal):

 ```bash
 docker compose exec gg_django python manage.py migrate